 The term "mentors" here means parents, teachers, more advanced peers, technologies, social groups, and institutions.
 Teaching and learning is a coordinated and well-timed dance among experience, language as function, language as system, and mentors.
-One of the key capacities of new technologies like simulations, augmented reality, video games, and various forms of social media is their capacity to allow us to design well-structured, well-constrained, and well-mentored experiences for learners.
+One of the key capacities of new technologies like simulations, augmented reality, video games, and various forms of social media is their capacity to allow us to design well-structured, well-constrained, and wellmentored experiences for learners.

-Giving learners tests or assessment when they lack situated meanings and have only verbal meanings is unfair, especially when others have had such situated meanings based on rich, wellmentored experiences.
+Giving learners tests or assessment when they lack the capacity to give situational meanings to words and phrases and have only verbal meanings (because they have too little experience^{GFL} in the domain) is unfair, especially when others have had such situational meanings based on rich, well-mentored experiences.
 Giving learners experience but with too little mentorship and language as system can make them peripheral participants who do not share enough norms and systematic thinking with others to make real progress and gain standing in a domain.